 Of all the Agile classes you can take in the world, Certified ScrumMaster training (CSM), a Scrum Alliance certification, is by far the most popular.
 Another certification offered by the Scrum Alliance is called Certified Scrum Product Owner (CSPO), but in my experience, only about 1 in 20 students end up taking this course after CSM.
 Why the popularity of ScrumMaster over Product Owner?
 And what exactly is the point of taking a Product Owner course if you aren’t a Product Owner or have already gotten your ScrumMaster certification?

 1. You get a more complete picture of the Scrum roles.

-The course also helps you understand how a Product Owner would prioritize requirements and translate them into User Stories that gives your team something from which to build.
-Plus, the class is a fantastic refresher of overall Scrum concepts and allows you to get your questions answered from a bona fide Scrum expert – someone who has actually been there and done that.
+The course also helps you understand how a Product Owner would prioritize requirements and translate them into user stories that give your team something from which to build.
+Plus, the class is a fantastic refresher of overall Scrum concepts and allows you to get your questions answered from a Certified Scrum Trainer – someone who has actually been there and done that.

 2. You gain tons of practical resources and tools.

 I have taken a few CSPO classes from different instructors, and each time I have received a few more tools that I use in a variety of applications.
 In fact, my first Product Owner course was nearly 10 years ago, and I still remember and use (imagine that!) what we discussed during class.
 Here are a few of the exercises I use regularly with teams: